livecode/livecode/docs/lcb/notes/feature-android_listeners.md

 either be a `Handler` or an `Array` - if it is a `Handler`, the specified listener should only have one available callback.
 If the listener has multiple callbacks, an array can be used to assign handlers to each.
 Each key in the array must match the name of a callback in the listener.
+Overloaded methods in the interface are not currently supported.

 For example: